CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Should the doppelganger from Area 18 have retreated to this location, it assumes the appearance of Nundro Stoneseeker, a molekin, providing Nezznar with a facade to exploit as leverage for forcing the party's surrender (although the drow does not intend to harm the doppelganger).
 Refer to the "Roleplaying Nezznar" section for additional insight into the drow villain.

-**Statue.** The statue represents Dumathoin, the dwarven god of mining.
+**Statue.** The statue represents Dumathoin, the molekin god of mining.
 Any character proficient in Religion can readily identify the deity.
 The statue is masterfully carved, and the emerald eyes appear exceedingly valuable.
 However, a close examination and a successful DC 15 Intelligence (Investigation) check reveal that the gems are clever imitations crafted from worthless glass.
 Nevertheless, they are safeguarded by a potent spell, and a detect magic spell exposes a strong abjuration magic aura surrounding the statue.
 A character can scale the statue with ease and extract a jewel with a successful DC 10 Strength check.
 Yet, removing either eye triggers a calamity: the pillars lining the walls shatter, setting off a ceiling collapse.
 Every creature within the room must make a DC 15 Dexterity saving throw.
 Failure results in suffering 4d10 bludgeoning damage from falling debris and being knocked prone.
 Success entails taking only half the damage.

 **Table.** The table is strewn with notes and maps, showcasing Nezznar's exploration efforts within the mine.
 Amid the paperwork lies a black leather sack containing treasure (see the "Treasure" section).

 #### Roleplaying Nezznar

 Despite his intentions to eliminate the characters, Nezznar is intrigued by them.
 If given the opportunity, he engages in extensive conversations with the characters to learn about their identities, allegiances, interests, and goals.
 He retains this information in his memory in the hopes of using it to his advantage in the future.
-Nezznar acknowledges being the Black Spider and confesses to using the Mountainmaw Vermkins and the Redbrands to maintain Tide Echo Cavern's secrecy.
+Nezznar acknowledges being the Black Spider and confesses to using the Mountainmaw Vermkins and the Lavender Lancers to maintain Tide Echo Cavern's secrecy.
 He will employ any means necessary to put the characters at ease, including making promises of surrender or proposing cooperation against the threats hindering his progress toward the Forge of Runes.
 However, he betrays the characters once they outlive their usefulness.

 #### **Developments**